 How To Do The Weighted Hyperextension

-For this exercise, you will need a Romanian chair and a plate (or another form of weight).
+For this exercise, you will need a Roman chair and a plate (or another form of weight).

-a) Stand on the Romanian chair with the lower pads securely pressed against your calves.
+a) Stand on the Roman chair with the lower pads securely pressed against your calves.

 b) Adjust the setup so your hips are just above the upper pads to allow you to bend at the waist.

 c) Hold your plate securely across your chest and begin with your back straight.